anywhichway/hcx/README.md

 There has been limited testing or focus on optimization.

 # Release History (Reverse Chronological Order)

+2020-02-05 v0.0.16 BETA - Documentation updates.
+Simplified input binding.
+A `bind` function no longer neeeds to be called.
+Just use a `bind` attribute on the input element.

 2020-02-04 v0.0.15 BETA - Documentation and example updates.